-The purpose of the Hilda and Hershel Rich Family Endowment for Student Community Service is to support student engagement with societal issues through volunteerism, internships, research projects, and other relevant activities.
-The projects are intended to make a distinctive impact upon society, raise awareness among the Rice community, and foster and encourage leadership and creativity among Rice students.
+The purpose of the Hilda and Hershel Rich Endowment is to support student leadership development with a societal impact, including both individual and group activities, through volunteerism, internships, research projects, and other relevant activities.
+Successful proposals will engage the Houston community, the Rice University campus community, and foster leadership and creativity among Rice students.

-There is no funding limit.
-Recent awards have ranged from $300 to $15000.
-The budget should be appropriate to the scale and impact of the project and adhere to the following expense guidelines:
+While there is no maximum amount for which to apply, prior grants have ranged from $300 to $15,000.
+The budget should be appropriate to the scale and impact of the project.

-- Excluded expenses: wages, technology readily available on campus, participation fees for domestic or international programs in community service or research such as Alternative Spring Break or Global Urban Lab.
+Excluded expenses: wages, technology readily available on campus, participation fees for domestic or international programs in community service or research.